MarcusHodges/Mvc5StarterKit/README.md

  :warning: **The MVC Kit is designed for demonstration purposes and should not be used as an “as-is” fully-integrated solution.
 You can use the kit for reference or a baseline but ensure that security and customization meet the standards of your company.**

 ## Getting Started
- Download the v1.24.4 (https://downloads.izenda.com/v1.24.4/) of the API and EmbeddedUI and copy the following:
+ Download the most recent version (https://downloads.izenda.com/latest/) of the API and EmbeddedUI and copy the following:

 All files & folders in API\bin -> Mvc5StarterKit\IzendaReferences